-Absences: If you miss a class, contact a classmate to get notes, assignments, etc. Do not contact me to get information that another student can provide.
-If you email me and I don't respond, it is likely one of those cases.
-It is up to you to show up prepared to the next class session.
+Absences: If you miss a class, contact a classmate to get notes, assignments, etc. It is up to you to show up prepared to the next class session.
 Please do not ask me to do extra things for you if you miss class.
-You will not receive participation credit for days you miss unless you inform me BEFORE class meets that you are ill or have an extenuating circumstance and make arrangements to complete the class work.
-You will exchange contact information with other students on the second day of class.
+You will not receive participation credit for days you miss unless you inform me before class meets that you are ill or have an extenuating circumstance and make arrangements to complete the class work.
+You will exchange contact information with other students on the first day of class.